Project status: In Progress

 How you had YourSay:

 Thank you for sharing your feedback and ideas for the Charter of Rights for Victims of Crime consultation.
-The community and justice agencies and services were able to participate from 22 June to 6 August 2018 by reading a tailored summary paper and either taking a survey, writing a submission or speaking to us face-to-face.
+The community and justice agencies and services were able to participate from 22 June to 6 August 2018 by reading a tailored summary paper and either taking a survey, writing a submission, or speaking to us face-to-face.
+A summary of the feedback is available in the What We Heard report.

 All victims of crime matter and should be treated properly at every point in the criminal justice process.
 Although there are many common reactions to crime, each individual is different and will have their own experience so we appreciated hearing from a number of people throughout this consultation.
 We will share with you soon what we heard throughout this process.